12 Careers for Zoology Graduates

 Not surprisingly, zoologist is a dream job for many zoology majors.
 These professional scientists work in research laboratories, academic institutions, or out in the field.
 They can study animals in captivity or in their natural environment, monitoring their behavior and development.
 They also prepare research reports, publish their findings in academic journals, present at conferences, and more.

-A zoologist studies the origins, genetics, diseases, life progression, and behaviours of animals.
+A zoologist studies the origins, genetics, diseases, life progression, and behaviors of animals.

 2. Park Naturalist